Construction Projects

 The following are projects that are currently in design:

-- Turner Street Safety Project – Project to include changes to curbing, on street parking, and pedestrian crossings.
-Consultant was selected in May 2023.
+- Turner Street Safety Project – Project to include changes to curbing and pedestrian crossings on Turner and Hampshire Streets.

 - Turner and Dennison Safety Project – Project to include changes to curbing, on street parking, pedestrian crossings, and traffic calming measures.